-The TIP4P/Ice and mW growth rates are estimated using a piecewise linear fitting technique from the $\Delta n_l$ slope.
-The piecewise fitting procedure consists of three steps: The first step uses the Savitzky-Golay filter \cite{savitzky1964smoothing} (using polynomial fitting within each 200 data window) to smooth the raw data; the second step uses a dynamic programming method \cite{killick2012optimal} to find the breakpoint where the slope of the curve changes significantly; the third step divides the fitting interval according to the breakpoint.
-The first decreasing trend fitting curves (the fitting curve before the breakpoint) appear to obtain the ice growth rate.
+The TIP4P/Ice and mW growth rates were estimated using a piecewise linear fitting technique from the $\Delta n_l$ slope.
+The piecewise fitting procedure consists of three steps: the first step uses the Savitzky-Golay filter \cite{savitzky1964smoothing} (using polynomial fitting within each 200 data window) to smooth the raw data; the second step uses a dynamic programming method \cite{killick2012optimal} to find the breakpoint where the slope of the curve changes significantly; the third step divides the fitting interval according to the breakpoint.
+The first decreasing trend fitting curve (the fitting curve before the breakpoint) is used to obtain the ice growth rate.
 The slope from the fitting is then converted into a volumetric growth rate and eventually into a thickness growth rate.
-The thickness $d$ in \AA\ was obtained as previously used to evaluate the QLL thickness from the number of liquid-like molecules in \cite{shi2022investigating}; here $M$ = 18.01574 g mol$^{-1}$ is the molecular weight of water, $N_{\mathrm{AV}}$ is the Avogadro number, $\rho$ is the density of water in units of g cm$^{-3}$, and $S$ is the size of the ice surface exposed to vacuum.
+The thickness $d$ in \AA\ was obtained as

-This fitting procedure significantly reduces the errors caused by an arbitrary artificial selection of the start and end points for the fitting; it is an upgrade on the linear fitting employed, for example, in Ref. \cite{rozmanov2011temperature} and \cite{shi2024}.
-Only data for the growth process on the basal surface at 260 K are shown in Fig. \ref{envolution}c as an example; further data and fitting at different temperatures and surfaces are shown in the SI Fig. S3-S9.
+as previously used to evaluate the QLL thickness from the number of liquid-like molecules\cite{shi2022investigating}; here $M$ = 18.01574 g mol$^{-1}$ is the molecular weight of water, $N_{\mathrm{AV}}$ is the Avogadro number, $\rho$ is the density of water in units of g cm$^{-3}$, and $S$ is the size of the ice surface exposed to vacuum.
+This fitting procedure significantly reduced the errors caused by an arbitrary artificial selection of the start and end points for the fitting; it is an upgrade on the linear fitting employed, for example, in Ref.\cite{rozmanov2011temperature} and Ref.\cite{shi2024}.
+Only data for the growth process on the basal surface at 260 K are shown in Fig.~\ref{envolution} c as an example; further data and fitting at different temperatures and surfaces are shown in the SM, Fig.~S8-S14.
 The temperatures at the extremes (240 K and 270 K) are those that behave less regularly due to the unbalance between the competing effects in the growth process.